cloverrfoxx/Clojette/DOCS/DOCS.md

 Keywords are useful as map keys because they're unambiguous and self-describing.
 See [Map operations](#map-operations) for how they're used in practice.

 > Note: In Clojure, you can use a keyword as a function to look up values in a map: (:name my-map).
-This is not yet supported in Clojette.
-Use (get my-map :name) instead.
+This is also supported in Clojette.

 ### Lists